 Transport is a big subject with a deep impact.
-Consider the following: there are over a billion cars on the world’s roads (according to the OECD that could be 2.5 billion by 2050): around 90% of global trade is carried by the international shipping industry: over 50% of the human population knows how to ride a bicycle: 7.2 billion air trips will take place in 2035: the chances of being caught up in a plane accident are around one in seven million: road traffic injuries are the leading cause of death among young people aged between 15 and 29 years.
+Consider the following: there are over a billion cars on the world’s roads (according to the OECD that could be 2.5 billion by 2050): around 90% of global trade is carried by the international shipping industry: over 50% of the human population knows how to ride a bicycle: 7.2 billion air trips will take place in 2035: the chances of being caught in a plane accident are around one in seven million: road traffic injuries are the leading cause of death among young people aged between 15 and 29 years.
 Surely there’s something worth writing about in just those statistics?

 Never Quite Getting A Look-In

-Maybe one reason why transport doesn’t always get the look in it deserves is because people relate to it when something directly affects them.
+Maybe one reason why transport doesn’t always get the look in it deserves is because people only relate to it when something directly affects them.
 The huge delays on Britain’s railway network after a major timetable overhaul is a case in point.
-It was supposed to result in an improved service but what passengers got instead were overcrowded carriages and severe delays caused by last minute cancellations and train shortages.
-Throw in an average ticket price increase of 3.4% in 2018, then it’s understandable why commuters are finding alternative ways of getting from A to B. Let’s face it, a broken railway system is not a good advert for a country that’s trying to sell itself as a great place to do business!
+The changes were supposed to result in an improved service, but what passengers got instead were overcrowded carriages and severe delays caused by last minute cancellations and train shortages.
+Throw in average ticket price increases of 3.4% in 2018, then it’s understandable why commuters are finding alternative ways of getting from A to B. Let’s face it, a broken railway system is not a good advert for a country looking to sell itself as a great place to do business!

-The debacle took the shine off a 2014 report by the economics advisory group Oxera, which claimed that Britain’s railways return £3.4 billion per annum in tax to the Treasury whilst benefitting passengers and freight to the tune of £13 billion a year.
-The moral of the story is that any changes to the railway network must be properly planned if they’re to give equal consideration to the needs of both passengers and businesses.
+The debacle took the shine off a 2014 report by the economics advisory group Oxera, which found that Britain’s railways return £3.4 billion per annum in tax to the Treasury while benefitting passengers and freight to the tune of £13 billion a year.
+The moral of the story is that changes to the railway network should be planned carefully if they’re to give equal consideration to the needs of both passengers and businesses.
 This is crucial because for many companies, railways are vital to their supply chains.